cyxou/firefly-iii-telegram-bot/README.md

 Hence the command is `npm run codegen`.
 Running this command should not introduce any git changes unless you want to rollback or update the API specification URL which is hard-coded in `codegen` npm task.

+### Known bugs and limitations
+ - No support for multiple transaction splits.
+It is assumed that transactions consist of only one transaction split.

 [license-url]: https://www.gnu.org/licenses/agpl-3.0.html